-3.7 The standards of proficiency are not strictly hierarchical in order, and are all equally important in practice.
-When we were considering an appropriate order for the generic standards, we felt that there are certain standards-such as the requirement to 'practise safely and effectively within their scope of practice'-that set the highest-level requirements for all registrants, and should logically be placed at the beginning of the list.
-In considering the order of the profession-specific standards of proficiency, we have continued this approach by listing standards that are about more general principles first under the relevant generic standards, followed by standards that address more specific competencies.
+3.7 The standards of proficiency are not hierarchical and are all equally important in practice.
+When we were considering an appropriate order for the generic standards, we felt that there are certain standards-such as the requirement to 'practise safely and effectively within their scope of practice'-that set the highest-level requirements for all registrants, and that should logically be placed at the beginning of the list.
+In considering the order of the professionspecific standards of proficiency, we have continued this approach by listing standards that are about more general principles first under the relevant generic standards, followed by standards that address more specific competencies.